SovereignCloudStack/website/_i18n/en/jobs/po-container.md

 In this role, you will

-* be part of a small central team that orchestrates the efforts to define, implement and validate (CI/CD) a stack of open source software
+* be part of a small central (remotely working) team that orchestrates the efforts to define, implement and validate (CI/CD) a stack of open source software
 * orchestrate a cross-cultural and cross-company team of engineers that contribute to the effort
 * have the role to work with stakeholders to understand the requirements, see how they can fit